Pancho157/Coderhouse-Backend---Exercices-deliveries/Entregables/Entrega 8 (MongoDB)/Consultas.md

 (Las estructuras de las colecciones se basan en la estructura de los datos de la entrega final, la diferencia con la entrega de MariaDB es que la del proyecto final incluye un código para el producto y la fecha de creación del mismo)

     db.createCollection("products", {
         validator: {
             $jsonSchema: {
                 bsonType: "object",
                 required: [
                     "_id",
                     "timestamp",
                     "title",
                     "code",
                     "thumbnail",
                     "price",
                     "stock",
                 ],
                 properties: {
                     _id: {
-                bsonType: "int",
-                minimum: 1,
-                description: "Must be a interger and is required", },
+                        description: "_id is required and must be created with ObjectId().toString()", },
                     timestamp: {
                         bsonType: "string",
-                description: "Must be a string and is required", },
+                        description: "Timestamp must be a string and is required", },
                     title: {
                         bsonType: "string",
-                description: "Must be a string and is required", },
+                        description: "Title must be a string and is required", },
                     description: {
                         bsonType: "string",
                         description: "Must be a stri ng",
                     },
                     code: {
-                bsonType: "string",
-                description: "Must be a string and is required", },
+                        description: "Code is required and is a string", },
                     thumbnail: {
                         bsonType: "string",
-                description: "Must be a string and is required", },
+                        description: "Thumbnail must be a string and is required", },
                     price: {
                         bsonType: "int",
                         minimum: 100,
                         maximum: 5000,
-                description: "Must be a interger and is required", },
+                        description: "Price must be a interger (between 100 and 5000) and is required", },
                     stock: {
                         bsonType: "int",
                         minimum: 1,
-                description: "Must be a interger and is required", },
+                        description: "Stock must be a interger and is required", },
                 },
             },
         },
     });

+---

     db.createCollection("messages", {
         validator: {
             $jsonSchema: {
                 bsonType: "object",
                 required: [
                     "_id",
                     "timestamp",
                     "email",
                     "message",
                 ],
                 properties: {
                     _id: {
-                bsonType: "int",
-                minimum: 1,
-                description: "Must be a interger and is required", },
+                        description: "Must be ObjectId()",
+                    },
                     timestamp: {
                         bsonType: "string",
                         description: "Must be a string and is required", },
                     email: {
                         bsonType: "string",
                         description: "Must be a string and is required", },
                     message: {
                         bsonType: "string",
                         description: "Must be a string",
                     },
                 },
             },
-    },
+        }
     });

 ---